Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 It helped me flesh out a Deeper theory of pain, suffering, evil and malevolence than I had previously been forced to conceptualize.

+I often am reluctant to talk about Our Story and Our Suffering, because I know that for many around the world living in the various forms of the Hell we have created for one another, Our Story of suffering, loss, and betrayal may not even qualify as a minor footnote in The Story compared to the magnitude of pain they have lived through, or died under.
+Today, we are still here.
+We are still alive.
+We are still free to write and publish this.
+We still have food, water, and shelter.
+Our powerful global network of allies has grown even stronger.
+I understand that many others are still withering in prison or other forms of captivity.
+I understand that many others are still enslaved.
+I understand that many others are still starving.
+I understand that many others are still displaced.
+I understand that many others are still alone.
+I understand that many others are still hopeless.
+I understand that many others are still in the Underworld.
+I understand that many others are still being violated and betrayed in far more profound and shattering ways.
+And I understand that as a formerly wealthy white male growing up in The Bubble, my battles with Malevolence may seem laughably small in comparison to my friends around the world whose families have dispossessed, ostracized, and oppressed for generations.

+So as I share what I have learned about Suffering, I am sharing from and on behalf of the Deep Collective, and not my perceived individuality.

 There are levels of pain and suffering.

 Pain and suffering hurts.
+It is a common experience of Reality that binds us All together.

 Pain and suffering hurts, even when it can be ascribed to the randomness of Reality.

-Knowing what causes pain and suffering in us and therefore other sentient beings, pain and suffering becomes [[Worse]] when it is consciously inflicted.
+Knowing what causes pain and suffering in us and therefore other sentient beings, pain and suffering is [[Worse]] when it is consciously inflicted, than if it is accidental or random.

 Consciously inflicted pain and suffering becomes even worse when it is inflicted by those in relative positions of power, upon those in relative positions of weakness.

-Consciously inflicted pain and suffering inflicted by those in relative positions of power upon those in relative positions of weakness becomes even worse if it is inflicted by those in positions of Trust, who are supposed to be there to aid, help, and not harm you.
-Such as parents, religious leaders, or government officials.
+Consciously inflicted pain and suffering inflicted by those in relative positions of power upon those in relative positions of weakness becomes even worse if it is inflicted by those in positions of Trust, who are supposed to be there to aid, help, and not harm you, such as parents, teachers, peace officers, religious leaders, or government officials.

 Consciously inflicted pain and suffering, inflicted by those in positions of relative power, who were supposed to aid, help, and not harm you is even worse if as you are suffering it, you are blamed or abandoned by friends, family, or loved ones.
 Such as in the story of Job, or Jesus.

 Consciously inflicted pain and suffering, accompanied by disparate power, betrayal, blame, slander, and abandonment, is even worse in proportion to the innocence of the one suffering.

-Through my own experience, I came to understand the Stories of Jesus and Job in such a deeper and more profound Way.

-They anchor the Old and New Testament writings with archetypical conceptions of the worst possible suffering, brought upon by betrayal the most innocent person who least deserved that level of suffering, who are then subsequently blamed, ostracized, and abandoned by their loved ones and society in their suffering.
+The stories of Jesus and Job resonate through the ages because they are [[Limit Stories]].
+They are stories of worst possible suffering imaginable, consciously inflicted by overwhelming power on the most innocent possible person, who is also slandered, betrayed, blamed and abandoned by their loved ones in the midst of their suffering.

-I am in no way comparing Our Story to the Stories of Jesus or Job.
-Unlike them, I am guilty in shades of every vice and sin, and can gaze back across a stunning array of naive mistakes, traps, and pitfalls that I obviously in retrospect could have avoided in light of what I have now come to be and know.
+In such a state, one seemingly would have every reason and right to shake their fist at the Heavens and curse God.
+And yet we are challenged by the archetypical stories to discover how to retain our Hope and Faith in the essential Goodness of God and Being, and to remain Faithful and Hopeful even when our world seems Faithless and Hopeless.

-I am simply relating the psychology of suffering and betrayal that I experientially came to understand, step by step.
+Following is The Story of how I experientially came to understand this, step by step.
 I hope Our Story, and the insights and perspective gleaned from it, is useful and healing to others who are trying to make sense of the chaos, suffering, and evil they are enveloped by.
-I Understand that so many are suffering in ways so much worse than I have.
+I Understand that so many are suffering in ways so much worse than we have.
 I love you, and I am so sorry for your pain.

 ### Betrayal By The Religious and Political Elite

-My dad being a minister and helping lead the local Pastor's Fellowship, my wife and I moved freely through the local churches, worshipping and learning with different congregations.
+My [[Earthly Father]] being a minister and helping lead the local Pastor's Fellowship, my wife and I moved freely through the local churches, worshipping and learning with different congregations.

 One of the wealthiest churches in the area sat on a prominent hill overlooking some of the most expensive real estate and resorts in the world.
 My wife's family felt called to work in ministry near the time we met, and ended up working full time at South Shores Church in Dana Point, California for many years.
 Despite some reg flags, Caity's parents were employed there, and we attended and contributed regularly for 20 years, leading worship to help revive the youth group during our high school years, and going on numerous service trips with church leadership.
-As I got older and wealthier, I was invited by the church leaders to golfing, drinking, tennis, poker playing, reserved seats at the front of the men's breakfasts, and all sort of other favor-cultivating social perks.
+As I got older and wealthier, I was invited by the church leaders into their inner-circle-country-club of golfing, drinking, tennis, poker playing, reserved seats at the front of the men's breakfasts, and all sort of other favor-cultivating social perks.
 I was later told by one of them that God had provided instruction to mentor me.
 I was told I was like a son.
-I was invited to explore business and investment opportunities.
+I was invited to explore business and investment opportunities, and introduced to the right people.

-As time progressed, the church was contemplating a master plan for the campus and ~$30 to $40 Million grand building project.
-Because of my expertise in geotechnical remediation, I was asked to get involved.
+As time progressed, the church was contemplating a master plan for the campus and a ~$30 to $40 Million grand building project.
+As a resident builder in the church with particular expertise in geotechnical remediation, I was asked to get involved.
 I brought industry resources to bear, and we redesigned and value-engineered the landslide remediation, shaving millions of dollars of cost off the project.
-I was asked to help push back on the overly ambitious plans the senior pastor had in mind, and we ended up redesigning and scaling back the project to a somewhat more reasonable scope.
+I was asked by elders to help push back on the overly ambitious plans the senior pastor had in mind, and we ended up redesigning and scaling back the project to a somewhat more reasonable scope.

-Along the Way, my wife's grandfather and others who had anchored the building team and selected the design-builder passed away or retired, and a new guard took over.
-The design builder they had retained, who had successfully completed hundreds of church project over previous decades purely through word of mouth, grew so frustrated with the new committee and leadership that he was preparing to shut down his company, retire, and walk away from the project.
+Along the Way, my wife's grandfather and others who had anchored the building committee and selected the design-builder passed away or retired, and a new guard took over.
+The design-builder, who had successfully completed hundreds of church project over previous decades purely through word of mouth and was now 70 years old, grew so frustrated with the new committee and leadership that he was preparing to shut down his company, retire, and walk away from the project.

-One day the builder called me, conveyed his respect for me and my work, told me about the issues with the church and his plans to retire and close it down, and suggested that he would make it easy for me to buy his company and build the job for the church.
+One day the builder called me, conveyed his respect for me and my work, told me about the issues with church leadership and his plans to retire and close it down, and suggested that he would make it easy for me to buy his company and build the job for the church.

 Recognizing that the church was on the brink of a setback that would cost the congregation multiple years and millions of dollars to redesign the project, and needing to learn, I was impelled to say yes.

 What followed the most toxic, ungoldly project environment I have ever been a part of.
-A little financial pressure, a little political fear, and the church leadership revealed its true colors, and as they did, more and more families spoke up about their own experiences, confirming a long pattern of deceit, abuse, and threats to silence dissenters.
+A little financial pressure, a little political fear, and the church leadership revealed its true colors.
+As they did, more and more families spoke up about their own experiences, confirming a long pattern of deceit, abuse, and threats to silence dissenters.

-By the time I was being coerced by the leaders into questionable financial arrangements to intentionally conceal things from the congregation in order to protect the leaders positions and power, I started reaching out to other elders and current and former staff for insight and assistance.
-The warnings I received from multiple people who would know were things like "be careful Jordan, you may not know what you are dealing with.
+By the time I was being coerced by the leaders into questionable financial arrangements to intentionally conceal things from the congregation in order to protect the positions and power of the leaders, I started reaching out to other elders and current and former staff for insight and assistance.
+The warnings I received from multiple people with personal experience were things like "be careful Jordan, you may not know what you are dealing with.
 I have come to the conclusion that these guys are evil..." and "I would have absolutely no hesitation to take these guys to court.
 Don't be confused and think you are dealing with a church or a spiritual organization.
-You are dealing with a corrupt business..." etc.
+You are dealing with a corrupt family business..." etc.

+By the time I realized I was dealing with wolves in sheep's clothing were actively betraying Spirit, Truth, and Justice and taking advantage of the innocent and unaware for their own positions and power, it was too late.

-A little while later, now caught in the financial stranglehold they immorally and illegally devised, I had the senior pastor visit me at my house, and sit down in my backyard.
+Now caught in the financial stranglehold they immorally and illegally devised to deceive the congregation, I had the senior pastor visit me at my house, and sit down in my backyard.
 After a long conversation in which I reiterated how much damage they were causing, how many families they were harming, and the profound injustice of the course of dealings, the simple remedies, and my basic request for relief, he asked me the strangest question I have ever heard.
 My best recollection is:

 _"Jordan, when Jesus stood before Pontius Pilate, do you think he was treated fairly?"_